What is Hydroxychloroquine?

 - Some people may have an allergy to Hydroxychloroquine or any inactive ingredients.
 Talk to your doctor if you notice any allergic reactions or other issues.

-- Tell your doctor if you have a medical history of enzyme problems, vision or eye problems, kidney diseases, hearing issues, skin problems, blood disorders, seizures.
+- Tell your doctor if you have a medical history of enzyme problems, vision or eye problems, kidney diseases, hearing issues, skin problems, blood disorders, or seizures.

 - Hydroxychloroquine may affect the blood sugar of diabetic patients.
 Your doctor may advise you to check your blood sugar while taking the medication.
 If you feel low blood sugar symptoms, you need to call your doctor right away.